Aiyo Maru

-Aiyo Maru was a 2,746-ton Type 1C Standard cargo ship/transport ship launched in 1941 and was requisitioned from her owners on 24 December 1942 by the Imperial Japanese Army during World War II.
+Aiyo Maru was a 2,746-ton Type 1C Standard cargo ship/transport ship launched in 1941 and was requisitioned from its owners on 24 December 1942 by the Imperial Japanese Army during World War II.
 The ship was sunk by aircraft of the United States Army Air Forces and Royal Australian Air Force during the Battle of the Bismarck Sea on 3 March 1943.

 Service history

 Aiyo Maru was ordered by Oyo Kisen K.K. from Nippon Kokan K.K. and built at their shipyard in Tsurumi, Yokohama in 1941.
 The ship was launched the same year.
 The ship was requisitioned by the Imperial Japanese Army during World War II on 24 December 1942.
-Other than being in a convoy 16–17 May 1942 From Tokyo Bay to Yokosuka, and another convoy, West Convoy No. 61, that departed Tokyo Bay 8 December 1942 bound for the Inland Sea, her record of movement are unknown until "Operation 81" begins.
+Other than being in a convoy 16–17 May 1942 From Tokyo Bay to Yokosuka, and another convoy, West Convoy No. 61, that departed Tokyo Bay 8 December 1942 bound for the Inland Sea, its record of movement were unknown until "Operation 81" began.